senenpalanca/portfolio/content/jobs/Trialing/index.md

 - Full-stack deployment with Flutter and Django (python).
 - Web deployment with HTMX + Javascript.
 - Agile methodologies, SCRUM.
-- practice with CI/CD and deployment with AWS.
+- Practice with CI/CD and deployment with AWS.
 - Deployment of an authentication service using SSO.